YairHalberstadt/stronginject/docs/Registration/InstanceRegistration.md

 Instance fields and properties will not be disposed by StrongInject.
 This is necessary so that modules containing instance fields and properties can be shared among multiple containers.

-However if they are decorated, the decorators will be disposed.
-If the decorator chooses to delegate disposal to the underlying instance, this means the instance property will be disposed.
+### Decorators

-For that reason it's best to use the `Options.DoNotDecorate` parameter on disposable instances.
+By default Instance fields and properties will be decorated.
+If you do not want this to happen, apply the `Options.DoNotDecorate` parameter.

 ## Example